-Our Elavil weaning program is a slow taper that allows you to safely Get Off Elavil under the guidance of Our Team, Your Physician and Pharmacist.
+Our Elavil In-Home weaning program is a slow taper that allows you to Get Off Elavil under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Elavil until you feel better.
 This is where our Advanced Nutraceuticals are critical.
-Point of Return provides healthy, Drug-Free Strategies to help minimize Elavil withdrawal symptoms and support well-being.*
+Point of Return provides healthy, Drug-Free Strategies to help ease Elavil withdrawal symptoms and support well-being.*

 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
 Our In-Home programs are individualized based on your situation.
-An assessment is done once you start the Elavil Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
-Don't Wean Elavil alone, work with our Prescription Drug Experts.
+An assessment is done once you start the Elavil Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; goals; and interactions.
+Don't Wean Elavil alone, work with our Prescription Drug Experts.*

 Imagine being Free of Elavil Dependency